wa0x6e/Cake-Resque/README.md

 CakeResque is a CakePHP plugin for creating background jobs that can be processed offline later.

+*Take a look at [Fresque](https://github.com/kamisama/Fresque) if you want a version for generic PHP application*

 ##What you can do with cakeResque

 The main goal is to delay some non-essential tasks to later, reducing the waiting time for the user.